zacx-z/jDirector/README.md

         return t >= 0;
     });
 });
-d.wait(1000).logOK().fadeToBlack(5).log("over");
+d.wait(1000).logStart().fadeToBlack(5).log("over");
 ```

 `addCommand` will return the director object when succeeding, or throw an error due to a name conflict.

 The body of the command should return `this` or a `jD.Future` object.

- * RETURN `this`: Indicating an instant command, whose behavior should finish immediately after invocation, such as hiding, changing texts.
+ * Return `this`: Indicating an instant command, whose behavior should finish immediately after invocation, such as hiding, changing texts.
 Invocations next to it will be called immediatly.
- * RETURN `jD.Future`: Indicating a constant command, whose behavior will last a period of time, such as fading, moving around.
+ * Return `jD.Future`: Indicating a constant command, whose behavior will last a period of time, such as fading, moving around.
 Invocations next to it will be called after it has finished.

 With `addCommand`, we can write plugins for jDirector.